The Curse of La Llorona poster

 Structural Analysis

-The inciting incident occurs at 12 minutes when Anna responds to a welfare call about Patricia Alvarez, finding her two sons locked in a closet covered in burns.
-Patricia claims she was protecting them from La Llorona.
-When Anna removes the children, Patricia warns that Anna has made a terrible mistake..
+The inciting incident occurs at 12 minutes when Anna investigates Patricia Alvarez's home and discovers her two boys locked in a closet with strange burn marks, unknowingly exposing herself and her family to La Llorona's curse..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to After La Llorona attacks Sam at the pool, leaving burn marks on his arm, Anna can no longer deny the supernatural threat.
-She actively chooses to seek help beyond conventional means, accepting that something paranormal is targeting her family., moving from reaction to action.
+The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
+This illustrates the protagonist's commitment to La Llorona appears to Anna's children for the first time at the Alvarez crime scene, grabbing Sam's arm and leaving burn marks.
+Anna can no longer deny the supernatural threat targeting her family., moving from reaction to action.

 Emotional Journey